Brimstone

 ID tips

 Our only large yellow butterfly and similar in size to a Large White and with same purposeful strong directional flight.
 It spends little time fluttering unlike the other whites.
-Only the male is citrus yellow, the female being pale green but both sexes have a orange spot in the centre of both fore and hind wings which you can glimpse in flight.
-Occasionlly you can glimpse the characteristic points on each wing .
+Only the male is citrus yellow, the female being very pale green but both sexes have a orange spot in the centre of both fore and hind wings which you can glimpse in flight plus you can occasionally glimpse the characteristic points on each wing .
 However the main diagnostic feature in flight is the female is the palest shade of green while the large white a pale cream.
+When not in flight they always have there wings shut.
+Both sexes have a pale green underside with realistic cryptic leaf like veining and even brown spots of leaf damage.
+The head, antennae and eyes are a rich dark burgundy.
+Both hind and forewings have a characteristic point, like a leaf tip, and its leaf like deep veining means it can literally disappear in front of your eyes when it lands to rest beneath a leaf.

-Buckthorn is a rare plant but widespread which accounts for the Brimstones gypsy lifestyle.
-Alder Buckthorn is acid-loving, being found in damp, marshy areas or as an under-storey in open woodlands.
-Sometimes associated with old woodlands where it was grown to produce gunpowder charcoal.
-Often confused at the bud and young leaf stage with alder which also prefers the wet.
+Often confused at the bud and young leaf stage with alder which also grows in the same wet habitat.
 It grows mainly as a shrub, only occasionally reaching as high as 5-7m (15-20ft) and tolerates partial shade.
-It has also been widely planted as part of new hedgerow in the stewardship scheme and by local authorities, nature reserves biodiversity projects and wildlife trusts
+It has also been widely planted as part of new hedgerow in the countryside stewardship scheme and by local authorities, nature reserve, biodiversity projects and wildlife trusts and thankfully increasingly in gardens so we are seeing this species more often.

 Buckthorn ID Tips